WSU-kduncan/ceg3120-FromMe2You/Projects/Project2/README.md

 2. dotenv

-Install them by opening an terminal or command prompt and typing command "pip3 install -U python-dotenv"
+Install them by opening an terminal or command prompt and typing command "pip install -U python-dotenv"
+"pip install discord.py"

+Alternatively, these commands can be used if more than one python version is installed "pip3 install -U python-dotenv"
 "pip3 install discord.py"